menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Western Illinois University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Western Illinois University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 79.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Real Estate

-100.0% of the real estate in the Western Illinois University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Western Illinois University neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 46.2% of the residential real estate vacant, the Western Illinois University neighborhood claims the distinction of having a higher vacancy rate than 98.3% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 In addition, the Western Illinois University neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 82.1% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.